 Do your (career advancement) homework

 Know your mission.
-Know what the university is trying to accomplish ( for good information).
+Know what the university is trying to accomplish (check out this page for good information).
 Know how your school/division/department aligns with that overall mission, and how your role contributes.
 What are the priorities?
 How can you better contribute?

 Exercise your flexibility.
 Being able to nimbly switch gears – being agile – is a key to success in almost any endeavor.
 This is just another way of saying – embrace change.
 Is there a new leader in your department?
 Consider how to alter your performance for success under new expectations (and don’t be afraid to ask for clear expectations, as well).